 Basic Qualifications:

-• 4+ years of experience deploying applications to Kubernetes and familiarity with services provided by Amazon Web Services or Google Cloud Platform.
+• 4+ years of experience with services provided by Amazon Web Services or Google Cloud Platform.

-• 1+ years of experience with migrations to different cloud providers
+• 1+ years of experience doing migrations to different cloud providers.

 Preferred Qualifications: